About The Sustainability Team

 Focus areas: Solar Assistance; Energy Efficiency; Green Business

 Ms. Armanino spent several years in Colorado leading outdoor tours.
 She also worked for the Aspen Skiing Company's Environmental Affairs department on green building and waste reduction programs.
 In 2000, Ms. Armanino moved back to her native Marin County to run her family's commercial cabinet company.
-She joined the County of Marin staff in May 2003 to coordinate the County's Green Business, energy efficiency and solar programs.
+She joined the County of Marin staff in May 2003 where she currently supervises the Sustainability Team and coordinates the County's climate protection, electric vehicle, efficiency, and energy resiliency programs.

 Sustainability Marketing and Outreach Specialist